antoniofull/thexpatmagazine.com/src/pages/blog/2017-02-03-worlds-safest-airlines.md

 Based on this list of criteria airline ratings compiles the list of the **World&#8217;s safest airlines** and, for the fourth year in a row, there is a company who is leading this list for 2017, the Australian airline **Qantas**.

-This company holds the first place again this year, but also holds the record of <span style="text-decoration: underline;">no casualties during its flights</span>, which is very impressive.
+This company holds the first place again this year, but also holds the record of <span style="text-decoration: underline;">no casualties during its flights, which is very impressive.
 Anyway there are also other **19 companies** together with them, and we have listed them all  in alphabetical order.

 ### World&#8217;s safest airlines.